COGNITIVE DISSONANCE

 What Cognitive Dissonance Means

-• Definition: A psychological theory introduced by Leon Festinger in 1957.
-It describes the tension that arises when someone holds two conflicting cognitions (beliefs, values, or attitudes) or when their behavior contradicts their beliefs.
+The theory describes the tension that arises when someone holds two conflicting cognitions (beliefs, values, or attitudes) or when their behavior contradicts their beliefs.
+Humans strive for internal consistency; when inconsistency arises, it creates discomfort, motivating us to resolve it.

 Everyday Examples